-During the 1950s, Maureen Belcham's parents Reg and Daisy Peet lived here.
+During the 1950s, Maureen Belcham's parents, Reg and Daisy Peet lived here.
 Ted Ashton also lived with the family and started a Fish Shop.
-Later Ted took the Fish Shop to the site opposite the school, formerly a gentleman's hairdressers, later becoming the Fish and Chip shop of today.
-Ted Ashton and Daisy Peet later moved into a new bungalow opposite the Wheatsheaf with Maureen Belcham and her daughter Clare.
+Later Ted took the Fish Shop to a site opposite the school, formerly a gentleman's hairdressers, later becoming the Fish and Chip shop of today.
+Ted Ashton and Daisy Peet later moved into a new bungalow opposite 'The Wheatsheaf' with Maureen Belcham and her daughter Clare.

 Page last updated 18th Sept 2019 by Bill Exley